E-scooters under fire: Can cities make them safer? | DW | 09.07.2021

-Facing cluttered sidewalks, reckless drivers and now a fatality, cities are threatening to kill the e-scooter.
+Facing cluttered sidewalks, reckless drivers and now the first known fatality in Europe, cities are threatening to kill the e-scooter.
 But fans of the e-mobility option say the criticism is misplaced.

 They have a low body, long neck, two plate-sized wheels and an electric hum that sneaks up on you: Once the newest e-mobility darling, e-scooters have since become the cause of everything from cluttered sidewalks to a fatal incident in Paris.
 Critics say they're a public menace.
 But others disagree.

 He's not exaggerating.
-In the US ー where the e-scooting trend first took off ー you can find e-scooter sharing services in over 100 cities.
-These provided close to 40 million trips in 2018, according to a transportation research study aptly named "To scoot or not to scoot."
-Even New York City, after many years of resisting the swans with wheels, finally gave in to demand in November 2020.
+In the US ー where the e-scooting trend first took off ー you can find e-scooter-sharing services in more than 100 cities.
+These provided close to 40 million trips in 2018, according to a transportation research study aptly named "To Scoot or Not to Scoot."
+Even New York City, after many years of resisting the swans with wheels, finally gave in to demand in November.

 The transportation trend has since found its way onto every street of every major city in Europe, too.

-The pandemic hasn't put a spoke in the industry's wheel, either.
-On the contrary, it's gaining momentum.
+The pandemic hasn't slowed business down, either.
+On the contrary, momentum is building.
 "We are still seeing a very positive trend when it comes to investors," said Tier spokesperson Florian Anders.
 Investors want to help push the concept into bigger markets.

 The French capital has even threatened to ban the electric rollers if the companies managing them don't implement stricter rules.

-Germany's Federal Ministry of Transport has also considered whether this new mode of mobility is safe for city streets.
+Germany's Transport Ministry has also considered whether this new mode of mobility is safe for city streets.
 So far, the ministry has shown a moderate approach, saying that "the regulation on very small electric vehicles is a balanced solution between the new introduction of new forms of mobility on the one hand and ensuring road safety on the other."

-In an attempt to find that balance, Germany has implemented a minimum riding age of 14, a maximum speed limit of 12 miles per hour (20 kilometers per hour), and required the vehicles be used in bike lanes.
+In an attempt to find that balance, Germany has implemented a minimum riding age of 14 and a maximum speed limit of 12 miles per hour (20 kilometers per hour), and requires the vehicles be used in bike lanes.

 But gaps in implementation have people concerned.

 The car today takes up vast amounts of public space while claiming tens of thousands of lives every year.
-Some question the animosity towards an electric scooter that goes 12 miles per hour.
+Some question the animosity toward an electric scooter that goes 12 miles per hour.

 With micromobility seemingly here to stay, Sanders expects an evolution in policy.
 "I think we'll see cities fine e-scooter sharing companies if scooters are not in designated parking areas, or implement geofencing restricting scooters to certain areas," she said.